airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 1. Use the Airbyte connector template to bootstrap the connector package
 2. Implement the methods required by the Airbyte Specification for our connector:
    1. `spec`: declares the user-provided credentials or configuration needed to run the connector
-   2. `check`: tests if with the user-provided configuration the connector can connect with the underlying data source.
+   2. `check`: tests if the connector can connect with the underlying data source  with the user-provided configuration
    3. `discover`: declares the different streams of data that this connector can output
    4. `read`: reads data from the underlying data source \(The stock ticker API\)
 3. Package the connector in a Docker image
 4. Test the connector using Airbyte's Standard Test Suite
-5. Use the connector to run a sync from the Airbyte UI
+5. Use the connector to create a new Connection and run a sync in Airbyte UI

 Once we've completed the above steps, we will have built a functioning connector.
 Then, we'll add some optional functionality: